How to Choose the Perfect Mattress

 Decoding Mattress Firmness Levels

-• Medium: A versatile option suitable for combination sleepers.
+• Medium: Versatile option for combo sleepers.

 Size Matters: Choosing the Right Mattress Dimensions

-• Queen: The most popular choice for couples.
+• Queen: Most popular for couples.

 Material Matters: What’s Inside Your Mattress